HISTORY TO PRESENT DATE

 The Support Services division consists of Administration, Finance, Animal Services, Jail Services, Property & Evidence, Records, Youth Services, Professional Standards, Special Enforcement Unit and the Investigations Unit.
 The Special Enforcement Unit spearheads the Department’s narcotics enforcement and gang intelligence/enforcement effort, including the Department’s participation in a regional narcotics task force.
 The Investigative Unit functions in support of the Field Services Division and its primary goal is to provide follow-up criminal investigations leading to the identification of suspects, recovery of property and the clearance of cases.
 The division is also responsible for the Department’s accreditation process.
 Participation in the Commission on Accreditation of Law Enforcement Agencies Accreditation Program allows the Department to demonstrate that its policies and procedures comply with internationally established standards for law enforcement excellence, thereby instilling a greater sense of confidence in departmental employees and the public it serves.

-Today, the Alhambra Police Department is led by Police Chief Mark Yokoyama who was appointed to the position on June 6, 2011.
-The vision of Chief Yokoyama is for the police department to be an ethical, sophisticated, progressive, innovative and contemporary organization so that it maintains a reputation of excellence; a reputation in which it is viewed upon as a model police agency by those it serves.
+Today, the Alhambra Police Department is led by Police Chief Timothy Vu who was appointed to the position on April 6, 2017.
+The vision of Chief Vu is for the police department to be an ethical, sophisticated, progressive, innovative and contemporary organization so that it maintains a reputation of excellence; a reputation in which it is viewed upon as a model police agency by those it serves.

 Since 1903, the Alhambra Police Department has lost 4 sworn police officers who sacrificed their lives while serving others.